Civil Claims

 In which court is a civil claim started?

 The amount of money or damages being claimed usually determines the Court in which a claim should be started.
-Acts of parliament and court rules set the monetary limits for the types of claims which courts can deal with.
-These limits are:
+The monetary limits for the types of claims which courts can deal with are [Magistrates Court Act 1991 ss 3 and 8]:

 The procedures that are followed in the District Court and the Supreme Court are very nearly the same as each other.
-Whilst there are many similarities with the procedural steps in all of the Courts, generally the procedures have been simplified in the Magistrates Court.
+Whilst there are many similarities with the procedural steps in all of the Courts, generally the procedures have been simplified in the minor civil division of the Magistrates Court.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.